Defining actors in the financial sector

 The above list is not exhaustive, and there are other financial actors that provide services such as described above.
 For example, the actors liable to insurance premium tax can include other actors besides insurance companies.

-From the perspective of withholding taxation, actors in the financial sector include those actors that in the role of a custodian withhold tax and submit annual information returns on payments such as interest, dividends, and certain insurance claims.
+From the perspective of withholding taxation, actors in the financial sector include those actors that on behalf of the payor in the role of an account operator withhold tax and submit annual information returns on payments such as interest, dividends, and certain insurance claims.
 This information is utilised in taxation as well as international exchange of information.